 A guinea pig can live up to 8 years.

-Sometimes, they can live longer, mostly depending on the care they receive, but also on their individual characteristics.
+Sometimes they can live longer, depending on the care they receive and their individual characteristics.

 Chinchilla vs. Guinea Pig Care

-Chinchillas often love to remain out of sight and hide to take a rest.
+Chinchillas also love to remain out of sight and hide to rest.
+You should provide wood or pumice stone for teething since they can’t live without chewing.

-Guinea pigs drink water frequently; that’s why they need a constant supply of clean water.
+Guinea pigs drink water frequently, so they need a constant supply of clean water.

-If you have a guinea pig as a pet, you need to make sure that their cage’s bottom is smooth because wire or mesh bottoms will hurt a guinea’s soft and sensitive feet.
+If you have a guinea pig as a pet, make sure the cage bottom is smooth.
+Wire or mesh bottoms will hurt a guinea’s soft and sensitive feet.

 Chinchilla vs. Guinea Pig Special Requirements

-Always make sure that your chinchilla remains clean and dry; otherwise, their fur may grow fungus.
+Always make sure your chinchilla stays clean and dry.
+Otherwise, their fur may grow fungus.

-So, guinea pigs need access to a safe hiding space.
+The ancestors of guinea pigs are burrowing rodents, so they need access to a safe hiding space.

 Chinchilla vs. Guinea Pig Cost